 Because hot air is lighter than cold air, hot air will naturally rise and cold air will naturally fall.
 In a closed space like your home this process is called the “stack effect” — it is the same process that allows your fireplace to draw smoke out of the chimney.
-In fact, a large staircase can easily be compared to a chimney pulling all of the hot air in the home to the upper floor, allowing cold air to fall to the lower floor.
 This is why in some houses the basement is always cold and the upstairs is always warmer.

-Your home’s heating and cooling system will help to balance these issues but it does not run all the time and in milder months in may only run for a few minutes every hour.
-This is where running the furnace fan all the time can help by constantly pulling the cold air from the lower level and warmer air from the upper level, blending the two, and then redistributing a more stable, even temperature throughout the home.
+Your home’s heating and cooling system will help to balance these issues, but it does not run all the time.
+In milder months, it may only run for a few minutes every hour.
+Running the furnace fan all the time can help by constantly pulling the cold air from the lower level and warmer air from the upper level, blending the two, and then redistributing a more stable, even temperature throughout the home.

 Even if you have a single story home, you should still run your furnace fan.
 This is because different parts of your home will experience different external temperatures throughout the day.

-For example, if your house faces east then the morning sun will likely warm the front rooms of your home a few degrees warmer than the rear of your home, and the evening sun will do the reverse in the afternoon.
-Running your furnace fan will bend the air throughout the day keeping the air in your home from having noticeable hot and cold spots.
+For example, if your house faces east then the morning sun will likely warm the front rooms of your home a few degrees warmer than the rear of your home.
+The evening sun will do the reverse in the afternoon.
+Running your furnace fan will blend the air throughout the day keeping the air in your home from having noticeable hot and cold spots.

-Well, if you have a newer ENERGY STAR rated furnace it will have a variable speed motor that is designed to run all the time and with our electricity rates in central Kentucky it will cost the average homeowner less than $3 per month to run the fan 24 hours a day.
+If you have a newer ENERGY STAR rated furnace it will have a variable speed motor that is designed to run all the time.
+With electricity rates in central Kentucky, it will cost the average homeowner less than $3 per month to run the fan 24 hours a day.
 If you have a builder’s grade or older system then it may cost you as much as $10-$12 a month.

-However, running your furnace fan all the time could save you money each month because having more even temperatures in the home could result in the heat or air conditioner running less.
-Since the fan uses much less power than the outdoor unit you save money in the end.
+Running your furnace fan all the time could save you money each month because having more even temperatures in the home results in the heat or air conditioner running less.
+Since the fan uses much less power than the outdoor unit, you save money in the end.

-By running the furnace fan all the time, you are also running air through your furnace filter constantly, so if you have an efficient filter and a UV light, you are constantly filtering and cleaning the air.
+By running the furnace fan all the time, you are also running air through your furnace filter constantly.
+If you have an efficient filter and a UV light, you are constantly filtering and cleaning the air.
 This results in healthier indoor air quality for your family and less dust on your furniture.